Skip to content

 Individual work: 20 min

 A moderator is nominated.
-He or she has to compile the individual team members' answers into clusters and define headings for each cluster.
+They have to compile the individual team members' answers into clusters and define headings for each cluster.
 When all the topics have been clustered, another check is made to see whether any more headings or tasks will be necessary to ensure completeness.

 Moderated team work: 25 min